bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 <!-- theme:  -->

-### Client ID and Client Secret
+### Client ID and client secret
-> The Client ID value uniquely identifies your app.
+> The client ID value uniquely identifies your app.
 You will need to pass it in the header of all your requests to the API.

 The Client Secret value is a secret that your app and BigCommerce share.
-You only need to pass the Client Secret value once, during the app installation sequence.
+You only need to pass the client secret value once, during the app installation sequence.
 Thereafter, BigCommerce uses it to sign payloads in load, uninstall, and remove user requests, and your app uses it to verify the signature to ensure that the request is coming from BigCommerce.

 </div>
 </div>